 Today, I’m noticing the trauma that is still alive in my body.
 While my logical mind understands that I have moved through the intensity of that immense grief, the muscle memory inside my body still holds every emotion: Panic, dread, dissociation, confusion and chaos — which I can feel swirling inside of me.
-I’m in awe of the power of my body to recall the exact emotions of that experience from three years ago, and it has surfaced on this exact day, for the past two years.
+I’m in awe of the power of my body to recall the exact emotions of that experience from three years ago, and it has surfaced on this exact day, each year since that fateful day.

 I’m simply sitting with the awareness of this feeling, just noticing, with a clear awareness that I don’t exist in that grief state anymore, while allowing my body to feel what it needs to feel.

 The most confusing part of this experience is the fragmentation I feel.
 The pain of missing Trey in his human form, coupled with a profound knowingness that he fulfilled what his soul designed for his life — which was crucial for his soul’s development — and therefore incredibly exciting.
 Isn’t that what we’re all hoping to achieve?

 Trey and I stay inextricably connected.
 The logical distinction between then and now is that Trey is not here in the physical body, and I’m no longer actively practicing parenthood.
 The spiritual distinction: Our roles have shifted; my son is now my spiritual teacher.

 I used to tell Trey that we had traveled together for many lifetimes.
 He now constantly reminds me of this fact, through synchronicities which occur daily.
 It feels like he’s grooming me for something.
 I don’t know what, but I’m enjoying the journey.